The papers are open access and free of charge. Authors are not charged any publication fee.

 - there is no more confusion with researchers with the same name;

-- Crossref's Auto Update refreshes your ORCID record when you submit manuscripts with your ORCID iD.
+- Crossref's Auto Update refreshes your ORCID record when you submit papers with your ORCID iD.

 Review procedure and policy